justinlaicy926/justinlaicy926.github.io/_posts/2022-05-26-Flask-Tutorial.md

 ---
 layout: post
-title: Full-Stack Web Development with Flask - A Tutorial
+title: Full Stack Web Development with Flask - A Tutorial
 ---

 In this blog post, we will create a simple message bank web app with Flask.